Jade – The Alaska State Gem

 When the original Alaskans found the nuggets of jade that tumbled downstream in the Kobuk River,they used the gem to make tools, weapons, and jewelry.

 The Kobuk River today spawns jade artifacts that are a hundred years old and have been found at archeological sites along the Bering and Pacific coasts of Alaska and British Columbia.
 By purchasing a jade souvenir for friends and family, you aren’t just buying a gift.
-You are buying an important emblem of Alaskan history, a symbol of Alaska’s vast natural resources and the exquisite craftsmanship abilities of the native people.
+You are buying an important emblem of Alaska history, a symbol of Alaska’s vast natural resources and the exquisite craftsmanship abilities of the native people.

 The U.S. Navy lieutenant George M. Stoney was the first non-native to discover Alaska jade in the Kobuk River in 1886.
 From 1943 to 1945, the Alaska Territorial Department of Mines investigated the area.
 By 1945, eleven tons of jade were found.
 Government geologists determined jade could be found in the forty-mile stretch parallel to the Kobuk River.

 When touring Alaska, don’t forget to stop by Kobuk Valley National Park, or any local gift shop, for a jade souvenir to bring home.
 The versatility of the gem, along with the natural resourcefulness of the Alaskan people combine to create an impressive variety of jade gifts and souvenirs.
 You’ll be able to choose from a wide variety of jade dolls, figurines, jewelry, knives, and more.
-Conclude your Alaskan tour with the perfect souvenir, a glimmering piece of Alaskan history to remind you of your travels.
+Conclude your Alaska tour with the perfect souvenir, a glimmering piece of Alaska history to remind you of your travels.

 Information about jade history taken from Sitnews – June Allen